-Before proceeding to the description of our experiments we first present a high level description of the three algorithms we evaluate.
-To help the understanding of algorithm APRX-SFW we also describe algorithm SFW.
+Before proceeding to the description of our experiments we first present a high level description of the algorithms we evaluate.
 We assume that the algorithms use quorum systems and follow the failure model presented in Section 2.
 Thus, termination is guaranteed if any read and write operation waits from the servers of a single quorum to reply.
 To order the written values the algorithms use (tag, value) pairs, where a tag contains a timestamp and the writer's identifier.